 Asda's Accident Only policy covers vet fees up to £2,500 per condition in case your dog or cat is injured in an accident.
 There is no time limit imposed on treatments—cover is provided until the £2,500 policy limit is reached for each condition.

-Accident-only policies won't reimburse for any vet bills associated with illnesses (e.g., skin rashes, arthritis, ear infections, tumours, etc.), providing the lowest level of cover.
+Accident only policies won't reimburse for any vet bills associated with illnesses (e.g., skin rashes, arthritis, ear infections, tumours, etc.), making accident only cover the least robust.

-Asda's Time Limited products cover up to 12 months of treatment costs, up to a limit of £1,500 (Value) or £3,500 (Standard) per accident or illness.
+Asda's Time Limited products cover up to 12 months of treatment costs, up to a limit of either £2,000 or £5,000 per accident or illness.
 For example, for a given accident or illness you can claim for many treatments related to that incident for up to 12 months or until you reach the maximum cover amount—whichever comes sooner.
-Once you claimed for 12 months or £1,500/£3,500 of treatments, you can no longer claim for that particular incident.
+Once you claimed for 12 months or £2,000/£5,000 of treatments, you can no longer claim for that particular incident.

-Asda offers three Lifetime pet insurance products, with annual vet cover of up to £2,000, £4,000 or £7,500 that resets each year when you renew.
-Any vet treatments that exceed the vet cover limit in a year will not be reimbursed.
+Asda offers three Lifetime pet insurance levels, with annual vet cover of up to £2,000, £4,000 or £10,000.
+These limits reset each year when you renew your policy.

-Lifetime policies are the most comprehensive—as well as providing the highest levels of cover, reimbursement of conditions is not subject to a time limit or a per-condition limit (just the annual limit, which resets each year).
-Lifetime cover can provide financial assistance for ongoing chronic or recurring health issues for your dog or cat.
+Lifetime policies are considered to be the best type of pet insurance and are usually the most expensive—as well as providing the highest levels of cover, reimbursement of conditions is not subject to a time limit or a per-condition limit (just the annual limit, which resets each year).
+Lifetime cover can provide financial assistance for ongoing chronic or recurring health issues for your dog or cat so is most beneficial if your budget allows.

 Asda Pet Insurance Coverage Amounts